 The ‘Big 10’ That Control Almost Everything We Eat

-These companies are much larger than they seem at first glance, and this is done intentionally to have seemingly “competing” subsidiaries in their portfolios, so that we wouldn’t pair with one another.
+These companies are much larger than they seem at first glance, and this is done intentionally to have seemingly “competing” subsidiaries in their portfolios, so that we wouldn’t pair brands with one another, identifying that it’s all one company.
 This allows them to mislead the food system and be able to monopolize it without people knowing how large their “portfolio” really is.
-For example, Kellogg’s owns subsidiaries from health-conscious Kashi to kid-friendly Keebler.
+For example, Kellogg’s owns subsidiaries from health-conscious ‘Kashi’ to kid-friendly ‘Keebler’.
 Nestle we know for their water and chocolates, but they also own Purina.
-To prove my point, I’ve listed only some of the brands that just one company owns, to give an idea of how large of an issue this is.
+To prove my point, I’ve listed only a select few of the brands that just one company owns, to accurately portray the scale of the food conglomerates deception and trickery.

 - Special K

 - Austin cookies & crackers

 *this is up-to-date as of 2021, but changes often and quickly as companies acquire more and shift!